Market Analysts see JD.com Inc. [JD] gaining to $58. Time to buy?

 JP Morgan have made an estimate for JD.com Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on May 16, 2022.
 While these analysts kept the previous recommendation, JP Morgan raised their target price from $100 to $35.
 The new note on the price target was released on March 14, 2022, representing the official price target for JD.com Inc. stock.
 Previously, the target price had yet another raise to $100, while Atlantic Equities analysts kept a Overweight rating on JD stock.

-JD.com Inc. [JD] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.77.
-With this latest performance, JD shares gained by 6.02% in over the last four-week period, additionally sinking by -2.16% over the last 6 months – not to mention a drop of -14.00% in the past year of trading.
+JD.com Inc. [JD] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.01.
+With this latest performance, JD shares gained by 6.55% in over the last four-week period, additionally plugging by 0.55% over the last 6 months – not to mention a drop of -8.01% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and JD.com Inc. [JD] shares currently have an operating margin of +0.35 and a Gross Margin at +13.41.
 JD.com Inc.’s Net Margin is presently recorded at -0.37.